jessur2030/jessur2030/README.md

 **Hello!
 I'm Jesus Rosario 👋**

-As a Software Engineer, I specialize in creating robust backend systems, RESTful APIs, and dynamic web applications.
-I am committed to delivering quality and practical solutions, leveraging modern technologies to tackle complex challenges.
-My focus is on building efficient, scalable, and user-friendly software that makes a real and positive impact.
+Software Engineer with a strong background in developing scalable backend systems, RESTful APIs, and dynamic web applications.
+Excels in a collaborative environment, demonstrating strong proficiency in a broad technical skill set including JavaScript, TypeScript, Node.js, PHP, React.js, and AWS cloud services.
+Focused on improving user experience and driving projects that significantly enhance business impact.

 ---